Buying individual and family health insurance can be a simple affair if it’s obtained through your employer.

 We’re not going to cover Medicare or Medicare supplements in this guide, since that’s an entirely separate – and very extensive – topic.

 If you have health insurance available through your employer, it will almost always be the most cost-effective coverage you can get.

 Though the overall monthly premium of an employer plan may be comparable to plans available on the health insurance exchanges, you’ll typically get the benefit of an employer subsidy.

 For example, while the premium may be $2,000 per month, if your employer pays 70%, your portion will be just $600 per month.

 In addition, employer plans often have lower deductibles and out-of-pocket maximums than what you’ll find with typical policies on the exchanges.

 These plans are exactly what the name implies, which is to say they’re not traditional health insurance.
 However, at least superficially, they closely resemble traditional health insurance.

 Medicaid is a federal health plan, administered by each individual state.
-It’s designed specifically for low income individuals, who can’t afford traditional health insurance.
-But in addition to income guidelines, there may be certain other requirements, such as pregnant women or families with dependent children, though specific eligibility varies somewhat from state to state.
+It’s designed specifically for low-income individuals who can’t afford traditional health insurance.
+But, in addition to income guidelines, there may be certain other requirements, such as pregnant women or families with dependent children.
+However, specific eligibility requirements vary somewhat from state to state.

 Buying Individual and Family Health Insurance Through Your State Health Insurance Exchange